Passport of Governor General Dr. Hans Frank

 NS Collectibles

-Lattimer collected personal items from several of the Nuremberg defendants, such as Hermann Göring’s underwear and his Luftwaffe ring.
+Moreover, Lattimer gathered personal items from several of the Nuremberg defendants, including Hermann Göring’s underwear and his Luftwaffe ring.
 Lattimer owned several grisly historical artifacts, including one of the two cyanide capsules that Göring smuggled into his Nuremberg prison.
 Göring used the other capsule to commit suicide minutes before he was to be executed.

 Or a blood-stained collar that President Lincoln wore to Ford’s Theater the night he was shot.
 A medically preserved section of penile tissue which Lattimer said belonged to Napoleon Bonaparte.
 Passport Governor Hans Frank